 Mark G. Maffett, assistant professor of accounting and Neubauer Family Faculty Fellow, studies international financial reporting, capital markets, institutional investors, liquidity, and valuation with a focus on the economic effects of financial reporting transparency in international capital markets.
 His papers have been accepted for publication in the Journal of Accounting & Economics, the Journal of Accounting Research, and Foundations and Trends in Accounting.

-Michael Minnis, assistant professor of accounting, studies the role of accounting information in allocating investment efficiently by both management and capital providers, the use of financial reporting in mitigating information opacity issues of privately held firms, and the interplay within management in the production and use of financial information.
+Michael Minnis, associate professor of accounting, studies the role of accounting information in allocating investment efficiently by both management and capital providers, the use of financial reporting in mitigating information opacity issues of privately held firms, and the interplay within management in the production and use of financial information.
 He particularly enjoys identifying unique data and methods to empirically examine issues in a novel way.

 Valeri Nikolaev, associate professor of accounting, studies the intersection of financial reporting and corporate finance.
 His current research focuses on the design of debt contracts and how contracting needs shape the qualities of financial reporting.
 His broad interests include the role of accounting in credit markets, corporate governance, transparency, and earnings management.

 Haresh Sapra, professor of accounting, studies the real effects of accounting measurement policies, disclosure regulation, and corporate governance.
 His current research deals with issues of disclosure, transparency, and financial reporting for financial institutions.
 For example, how do accounting measurement rules impact the optimal design of prudential regulation for financial institutions?
 His research has been published in journals such as The Accounting Review, Journal of Accounting Research, and Games and Economic Behavior.